optimizely/library/Edge/Integrations/Analytics/Google/README.md

 *Note: The integration could be modified to include readable names if you are willing to [un-mask descriptive names](https://help.optimizely.com/Classic/Project_Settings%3A_Privacy_in_Optimizely_Classic#Masking_Descriptive_Names).*

 ## Project JS Code
-In the projectjs.js, there are areas that will need to be configured per site.
+In projectjs.js, there are areas that will need to be configured per site.
 Line # | Configuration
 ------------ | -------------
 18| `{YOUR_DOMAIN}`